andrewrdavidson/powershell-quality-checks/README.md

 # powershell-quality-checks
 These are some Pester 5 test to verify the quality of my code

+## **Note: This repository is now totally redundant.
+It will not be updated and may be removed at any time.**

-Note: This is a proof-of-concept repository.
-For a production version of these checks see https://github.com/andrewrdavidson/PSQualityCheck
+## Please use the production version of these checks.
+Go to https://github.com/andrewrdavidson/PSQualityCheck